 Kerem HaTeimanim was built by Yemenite migrants at the end of the 19th century, and it actually is the first part of Tel Aviv that was built outside of Jaffa.
 This is where I always hang out when I am out with my friends Eyal and Aya, who – guess what – are Yemenite Jews.

-TIP: one of the nicest bars to hang out in the area is Minzar, which is open till late every day.
+One of the nicest bars to hang out in the area is Minzar, open till late every day.
 It serves good food at reasonable prices and has a wide selection of local and international beers.
 The menu changes daily and it’s also open on Shabbat.

-Here is where to stay in Tel Aviv in Kerem HaTeimanim:
+Here is where to stay in Tel Aviv Kerem HaTeimanim:

-- Peer Boutique Hotel is where to stay in Tel Aviv if looking for a good place in the center of town, that despite the modern, boutique touches has retained all the local character.
-Click here for the latest rates and here for reviews.
+- THE ELLIOT – this where to stay in Tel Aviv if looking for a good place in the center of town, that despite the modern, boutique touches has retained all the local character.
+Rooms can be on the small side, so pick yours wisely.

-- Hayarkon Hostel is a good options for budget travelers.
+- HAYARKON HOSTEL – a good options for budget travelers.
 Rooms are basic, but clean.
-Click here for the latest rates and here for reviews.

 Have you ever been to Tel Aviv?
 What are your suggestions for where to stay in Tel Aviv?